The following are some clinically proven effects of individual ingredients:

 Recently ginsenosid and saponin, the pharmacological properties in ginseng root, have been used in Europe, although the healing properties of the ginseng root in conjunction with numerous diseases have been long known primarily in China and other Asiatic countries.

-Ginsenoid supports normal programmed cell death (apoptosis) in prostate cells and reduces the activity of so-called Bcl-2 genes, which make cells invincible, thereby causing and supporting cancer.
-Moreover, ginsenosid restricts the process of metastasis and decreases the development of cancer cells in other tissues.
+Ginsenoid supports normal programmed cell death (apoptosis) in prostate cells and reduces the activity of so-called Bcl-2 genes.
+Moreover, ginsenosid restricts the process of metastasis and decreases the development of certain cells in other tissues.
 Lastly, ginsenosid inhibits new growth of blood vessels, which leads to growth retardation of primary tumors and of metastasis (anti-angiogenetic effect).

 Baikal Skullcap (Scutellaria baicalensis)